nusenu/ansible-relayor/README.md

     - default: notice

 * `tor_alpha` boolean
+    - **currently broken:** for details see the [upstream bugreport](https://gitlab.torproject.org/tpo/core/tor/-/issues/41042)
     - Set to true if you want to use Tor alpha version releases.
     - Note: This setting does not ensure an installed tor is upgraded to the alpha release.
-    - This setting is supported on Debian/Ubuntu/FreeBSD only (ignored on other platforms).
+    - This setting is supported on Debian/Ubuntu only (ignored on other platforms).
-    - default: False
+    - default: false

 * `tor_nightly_builds` boolean
     - Set to true if you want to use Tor nightly builds repo from deb.torproject.org.